Mirkazemi/CollaborativeCoding/GithubGitlab.md

 When you create or fork a repository on GitHub, it exists as a remote repository.
 You can clone your repository to create a local copy on your computer and sync between the two locations.
 To clone the repository, first find the 'code' button and click on it:
 ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/code-button.png)

-To clone the repository using HTTPS, under "Clone with HTTPS", click on below button to copy the HTTPS address of repository.
+To clone the repository using HTTPS, under "Clone with HTTPS", click on below button to copy the HTTPS address of the repository.
 ![logs_graph](https://github.com/Mirkazemi/CollaborativeCoding/blob/main/images/https-url-clone-cli.png)

-Now, as explained in Git Tutoral create a project folder and initiate Git:
+Now, as explained in Git Tutorial create a project folder and initiate Git:

 ```console
 $ cd path/to/somewhere